RCOSDP/RDM/README.md

 # Introduction
-The Research Data Management Ontology (RDM Ontology) is developed to describe research data and all activities related to its management.
-RDM was developed as a communication hub between the NII Research Data Cloud (NII-RDC) systems, but is being developed as an ontology that can be applied to any research data management platform.
-The definition of Activity Class and its sub-classes in RDM Ontology is inspired by the Activity Streams 2.0 Terms, W3C Document 13 April 2018 (https://www.w3.org/ns/activitystreams#.) published by W3C.
+The Research Data Management ontology (RDM ontology) is developed to describe research data and all activities related to its management.
+RDM ontology was developed as a communication hub between the NII Research Data Cloud (NII-RDC) systems, but is being developed as an ontology that can be applied to any research data management platform.
+The domain model of RDM ontology is designed to comply with best practices regarding persistent identifiers.
+RDM ontology is also activity-centered in its design philosophy inspired by the Activity Streams 2.0, W3C Document 13 April 2018 (https://www.w3.org/ns/activitystreams#.)

 # Objectives
 The purpose of RDM Ontology is to represent the lifecycle of NII-RDC compliant research data as a metadata specification that can be described in RDF.
 The phases covered by RDM Ontology are the management, publication, discovery, and potentially future extraction phases that comprise the research data lifecycle.